-A. Section 13.104 of the San Francisco Charter establishes the Director of Election's duties, term of service, method of removal shall control the Director's official conduct.
+A. Section 13.104 of the San Francisco Charter establishes the Director of Election's duties, term of service, method of removal and shall control the Director's official conduct.

-B. The Director shall attend all Commission and committee meetings.
+B. The Director shall attend all Commission and committee meetings except as excused by the President or the applicable committee Chair.

 C. The Director shall report timely and regularly to the Commission on all matters concerning the Department's operation.